AdobeDocs/experience-manager-65.en/help/sites-administering/campaignstandard.md

 ## Verify the AEMResourceTypeFilter in Campaign {#resource-type-filter}

 The `AEMResourceTypeFilter` is an option in Adobe Campaign that is used to filter AEM resources that can be used in Adobe Campaign.
-Because AEM contains a lot of content, this option acts as a filter that allows Adobe Campaign to retrieve only the AEM content of types specifically designed to be used in Adobe Campaign.
+Because AEM contains much content, this option acts as a filter that allows Adobe Campaign to retrieve only the AEM content of types specifically designed to be used in Adobe Campaign.

 This option comes pre-configured.
 However, you may need to update it if you have customized the Campaign components of AEM.
 To verify that the `AEMResourceTypeFilter` option is configured, follow these steps.